laobubu/TinyAccelerator/note/make-a-module.md

-# Making an Accelerator
+# Making a Module

 ## Defines

 ### Profile

-An object that has necessary fields that describe an [Module].
+An object that has necessary fields that describe a [Module].

 ### Module